Last updated April 27, 2020

 Further updates will be provided on this website.

 We are sad that we cannot host the next generation of bioinorganic chemists in June 2020 at Penn State, but are all the more excited to meet you in June 2021 at the next workshop!

 The area of Bioinorganic Chemistry is prominently featured at the Pennsylvania State University.
-The groups of Amie Boal, Marty Bollinger, Squire Booker, Don Bryant, Joseph Cotruvo, John Golbeck, Carsten Krebs, and Alexey Silakov work actively in this area.
+The groups of Amie Boal, Marty Bollinger, Squire Booker, Don Bryant, Joseph Cotruvo, John Golbeck, Carsten Krebs, Alexey Silakov, and Emily Weinert work actively in this area.
 In addition, the bioinorganic community at Penn State hosts two recurring events.
 In general, these events begin shortly after Memorial Day and run until the weekend approx 11-12 days after Memorial Day.

 1) Frontiers in Metallobiochemistry Symposia